czers/czers.github.io/content/post/azure-firewall-cli-configuration/index.md

 I've ran into some problems recently while trying to setup multiple instances of [Streisand VPN][streisand].
-It seems that on Microsoft Azure there's no easy way to copy or export/import firewall (Network Security Group - NSG) configuration between different virtual machines using Azure Portal.
+It seems that on Microsoft Azure there's no easy way to copy or export/import firewall (Network Security Group - NSG) configuration between different resource groups using Azure Portal.

 Fortunately, Azure has [a CLI][azure-cli] (version 2.0 now) available which can be used to setup network security groups in an automated fashion.